faidfaisal/faidfaisal.github.io/index.md

 Hi there!
 I’m a third-year undergraduate student studying Computer Engineering at Stony Brook University.
 I’m very fortunate to be advised by **[Professor Alex Doboli](https://www.ece.stonybrook.edu/~adoboli/)**, where I am currently working on developing machine learning and NLP algorithms to assist with student grading, automation, and instructional support systems.

-My academic interests are centered on the **intersection of machine learning, computer architecture, and embedded systems**.
-I am particularly interested in building systems where learning algorithms are tightly integrated with hardware to improve performance, efficiency, and scalability.
+My academic interests lie at the **intersection of machine learning, computer architecture, compiler design, and embedded systems**.
+I am particularly passionate about designing and optimizing **hardware-accelerated systems for machine learning**, where algorithms are tightly integrated with processors and compilers to maximize performance, efficiency, and scalability.

-I plan to pursue a **PhD in Computer Engineering** and continue research in **artificial intelligence and machine learning**, motivated by a strong interest in understanding how intelligent algorithms can be designed, optimized, and deployed within real computing systems.
+I plan to pursue a **PhD in Computer Engineering** and continue research in **artificial intelligence, machine learning, and systems design**, driven by a desire to understand how intelligent algorithms can be effectively deployed on modern and resource-constrained computing platforms.

 ## Research Interests

-- **Machine Learning × Hardware:** How can machine learning algorithms be co-designed with hardware to improve efficiency, scalability, and performance?
+- **Machine Learning Acceleration:** Designing hardware and software co-optimized solutions to accelerate ML workloads on CPUs, GPUs, FPGAs, and custom accelerators.
-- **Computer Architecture:** How do architectural choices in processors and memory systems impact the execution of modern ML workloads?
+- **Computer Architecture:** Investigating how architectural choices in processors, memory hierarchies, and interconnects impact the efficiency of AI and high-performance computing applications.
+- **Compiler and Systems Design:** Exploring how compiler optimizations and system-level scheduling can bridge the gap between algorithms and hardware to improve runtime performance.
-- **Embedded Systems:** How can intelligent algorithms be deployed on resource-constrained embedded platforms for real-world applications?
+- **Embedded and Edge Systems:** Deploying intelligent algorithms on resource-constrained embedded platforms, focusing on low-power, high-efficiency, real-world applications.
-- **ML-Driven Systems:** How can learning-based approaches enhance automation, decision-making, and system-level optimization?
+- **ML-Driven System Optimization:** Using machine learning techniques to enhance system-level decision-making, automation, and performance tuning.
 ## News

 - **[Dec.
 2025]** Accepted a **Test Engineering Intern** offer at **EV Buddy**.